rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 The compile succeeded and I had an object file for the real hardware.
 I went through similar steps to link and package the object file into a `pdx`, using clang as the linker driver.

 I deployed the game onto a Playdate, and... it crashed.
 For some reason, when the frame update function pointer was called, the game would crash!
-Debugging this issue was confusing at first, but due to past experience deploying Swift onto a Cortex M7, I realized I had likely had a calling convention mismatch.
-I added an experimental flag to use a non-default LLVM calling convention `-Xfrontend -experimental-platform-c-calling-convention=arm_aapcs_vfp`.
+Debugging this issue was confusing at first, but due to past experience deploying Swift onto a Cortex M7, I realized I likely had a calling convention mismatch.
+I added a compiler flag `-Xfrontend -experimental-platform-c-calling-convention=arm_aapcs_vfp` to try to match the calling convention used by the Playdate OS.

 > Note: It would later turn out this flag did not actually resolve the underlying bug.